 “It was made very clear on the Sea Princess, very quickly, that this pirate threat was not something to be joked about.”

-“Any remaining smirks soon disappeared as the pirate drill alarm sounded and the crew was instructed to move on to their designated muster stations.”
+“Any remaining smirks soon disappeared as the pirate drill alarm sounded.
+The crew was instructed to move on to their designated muster stations.”

 The sonic boom Ms Jasinski referred to is LRAD technology or Long-Range Acoustic Device.
 This is a way for ships to non-lethally ward off attackers.
-It blasts a piercing noise in a directed beam, so ear splitting it can cause permanent ear damage for people more than 300 metres away.
+It blasts a piercing noise in a directed beam.
+It is so ear-splitting it can cause permanent ear damage for people more than 300 metres away.

-Another example of pirate defence technology is the ‘Nemesis 5000’, designed by Security Alliance For Effective Solutions.
-This is a water gun that shoots an 128km/h ‘360-degree curtain of water’ to blast pirates and repel their attacks.
+Another example of pirate defense technology is the ‘Nemesis 5000’, designed by Security Alliance For Effective Solutions.
+This is a water gun that shoots a 128km/h ‘360-degree curtain of water’ to blast pirates and repel their attacks.

-For obvious reasons, cruise lines stay quite tight-lipped about what they actually have on board in event of an attack, which means it is only speculation to wonder what is on any particular ship.
+Cruise lines stay quite tight-lipped about what they have on board in the event of an attack.

-However, while pirate attacks remain a threat you can be rest assured that cruise ships are prepared for the worst and history shows the pirates efforts will only be in vain.
+However, while pirate attacks remain a threat you can be rest assured that cruise ships are prepared for the worst.
+History shows the pirates efforts will only be in vain.